-On May 28, it was clarified by Elon Musk that no formal agreement had been signed between xAI and Telegram regarding the distribution of the Grok large language model, despite an earlier announcement made by Telegram founder Pavel Durov on the same day.
+On May 28, Elon Musk clarified that xAI and Telegram had not signed any formal agreement regarding the distribution of the Grok large language model, despite an earlier announcement from Telegram founder Pavel Durov on the same day.

-Durov mentioned that a one-year partnership had been agreed upon with Musk, which would embed Grok within all Telegram apps and provide the messaging platform with $300 million in a combination of cash and equity, along with 50% of every Grok subscription sold via Telegram.
+Durov stated that he agreed to a one-year partnership with Musk, which will embed Grok within all Telegram apps and provide the messaging platform with $300 million in cash and equity, along with 50% of every Grok subscription sold through Telegram.

 Musk responded several hours later on X, clarifying that “no deal has been signed.”
 Durov conceded the clarification, noting that both parties had “agreed in principle,” though some formal procedures remain incomplete.